Monetary Unit Assumption: Definition

-Another important aspect of the monetary unit is an assumption about the stability of the value of the monetary unit.
-While in reality, inflation results in erosion of the value of a monetary unit, accounting records are based on the assumption that a monetary unit has a stable value.
+Another important issue is the assumption about the stability of the monetary unit’s value.
+In reality, inflation erodes the value of monetary units, but accounting records are based on the assumption that a monetary unit has a stable value.

-However, this concept introduces many difficulties in accounting in the sense that those assets which cannot be accurately expressed in terms of monetary units are not usually reflected in business accounts.
+Importantly, this concept introduces many complexities in accounting in the sense that assets which cannot be accurately expressed in terms of monetary units are not usually reflected in business accounts.

 Under the monetary unit assumption, an asset purchased for $12,000 in 2003 and another asset purchased for $12,000 in 2016 would have the same cost.
 They would incur the same depreciation charge for accounting purposes.